Living in an Unliveable World

 Session 1 – Anton Yermolenko – Friday 14th April, 4-7 pm Brisbane time (find your time here)

 Session 2 – Anna Pujol – Friday 12th May, 4-7 pm Brisbane time (find your time here)

 Session 3 – Venetia Bouronikou – Friday 9th June, 5-8pm Brisbane time (find your time here)

 Session 4 – Eva Sanchez – Friday 7th July, 4-7pm Brisbane time (find your time here)

 Session 5 – Makiko Tadokoro – Thursday 10th August, 9am – 12 noon Brisbane time (find your time here)

 Session 6 – Emmanuel Karisa Baya – Friday 15th September, 4-7pm Brisbane time (find your time here)

-Integration Session – Friday 22nd September, 5-7pm Brisbane time (find your time here)
+Integration Session – Friday 22nd September, 5-7pm Brisbane time (find your time here).

-Program Fees are based on the economy in which you earn your income.
+Seminar fees are based on the economy in which you earn your income.

 Standard and Concession rates are provided for those who have a Global North income (meaning you are paid based on the economy of a Global North country).
 If you earn the average or higher income for your country, or are asset rich, please pay the Standard Rate.
 If you earn below the average income for your country, please pay the Concession Rate.